Dative Case

 a.
 Some verbs which take this construction (particularly dōnō and circumdō) admit also the Accusative of the person along with the Ablative of the thing.
 Thus:—

-Either Themistoclī mūnera dōnāvit, he presented gifts to Themistocles, or
+Either Themistoclī mūnera dōnāvit, he presented gifts to Themistocles, ordōnō = to donate, to give

 Themistoclem mūneribus dōnāvit, he presented Themistocles with gifts;